single-spa/single-spa.js.org/website/versioned_docs/version-5.x/microfrontends-concept.md

 ## Relationship to single-spa

 single-spa is a small, 5kb (gzipped) npm package that orchestrates the mounting and unmounting of your microfrontends.
-It knows when to mount the applications based on [activity functions](/docs/api/#registerapplication), and can do so in a framework agnostic way with the help of small [adapter libraries](/docs/ecosystem).
+It knows when to mount the applications based on [activity functions](/docs/api/#registerapplication) and can do so in a framework agnostic way with the help of small [adapter libraries](/docs/ecosystem).

 ## Performance

-Microfrontends often are more performant than the monoliths from which they originate.
+Microfrontends are often more performant than the monoliths from which they originate.
 This is due to built-in lazy loading (via [loading functions](/docs/api/#registerapplication)) and other performance-related best practices.
 Your monolith likely has "skeletons in its closet" - microfrontends gives you a migration path that will expose and resolve the problems caused by those skeletons.
 One important performance consideration is to share a single instance of large libraries (such as React, Vue, or Angular), which is highly encouraged.
 To do so, see our [recommended setup](/docs/recommended-setup#shared-dependencies).